walaj/VariantBam/README.md

   -S, --strip-all-tags                 Remove all alignment tags Filtering options
-  -q, --qc-file                        Output a qc file that contains information about BAM -m, --max-coverage                   Maximum coverage of output file -g, --region                         Regions (e.g. myvcf.vcf or WG for whole genome) or newline seperated subsequence file.
+  -q, --qc-file                        Output a qc file that contains information about BAM -m, --max-coverage                   Maximum coverage of output file.
+BAM must be sorted.
+  -g, --region                         Regions (e.g. myvcf.vcf or WG for whole genome) or newline seperated subsequence file.
 Applied in same order as -r for multiple
   -G, --exclude-region                 Same as -g, but for region where satisfying a rule EXCLUDES this read.
 Applied in same order as -r for multiple
   -l, --linked-region                  Same as -g, but turns on mate-linking